ArkyvIO/main-v-2/README.md

-# main-v-2
+# Main Website - Version 2

-Main Website - Streamlined
+This is my attempt at creating a more JavaScript rich website, streamlined and efficient.